S1

 FAQ

-For a short stay, rental can be enough.
-For longer stays, a monthly plan is often the cheaper and more practical option than paying repeated rental costs.
+For a very short stay, rental can be enough.
+For longer stays, a monthly plan is usually cheaper and more practical than repeating rental payments.

 Yes.
-This page is built for foreigners who want a clear path between rental, monthly use, and buying.
+This page is built for foreigners who start with rental intent but need a clearer path toward monthly use, buying, or delivery.

 Some foreigners do, depending on visa rules and platform requirements.
 We help with the bike choice, not legal or platform approval.